matteematt/web-component-engineering-exercises/03_styling_web_components/chat-messages/readme.md

 - Build a <chat-thread> component that renders a sequence of messages.
     - Use Container Size Queries to direct the messages to layout in normal or compact mode.
     - Use CSS Custom Properties on messages to determine whether to display as from user, from contact, or important.

+## Ouput

+I didn't end up meeting every criteria but I have all of the main logic working.
+It just requires wiring through all of the css variables to make compact mode.
+I ended up having a large break between getting time on the course during this activity so I have decided to finish the main points and move on.